ArielParra/linuxPresentation/Linux_rabithole_en.md

 # 2.1 UNIX

 UNIX is an operating system created at the beginning of the 70s in AT&T by Dennis Ritchie (C language creator) and Ken Thompson (B language creator).

-- POSIX: "Portable Operating System Interface", are a series of standards of use, given by the IEEE (Institute of Electrical and Electronics Engineers) which includes the I/O, the terminal, commands and networking.
+<mark>POSIX:</mark> "Portable Operating System Interface", are a series of standards of use, given by the IEEE (Institute of Electrical and Electronics Engineers) which includes the I/O, the terminal, commands and networking.
 These standards are usually used to make shells compatibility scripts with many operating systems.

-- Single UNIX Specification: It is a standard for operating systems to use the UNIX tredemark, with interfaces for C language, shell and commands.
+<mark>Single UNIX Specification:</mark> It is a standard for operating systems to use the UNIX tredemark, with interfaces for C language, shell and commands.

-- UNIX filosofy (Doug McIlroy): Write programs that do one thing very good, that work together (input is the output of another) and that handle streams (bytes strings for I/O), because they are a universal interface.
+<mark>UNIX filosofy (Doug McIlroy):</mark> Write programs that do one thing very good, that work together (input is the output of another) and that handle streams (bytes strings for I/O), because they are a universal interface.

-- Everything is a file, devices, keyboards, hard drives, etc. these are managed with streams and stored in the /dev folder.
+Everything is a file, devices, keyboards, hard drives, etc. these are managed with streams and stored in the /dev folder.

 ---